-The LA can only process one application.
-Where more than one adult share parental responsibility and if the adults live at different addresses, it is important that an agreement be reached on which schools to apply for, prior to making the application.
+The LA can only process one application form.
+Where parental responsibility is shared, and where the adults with parental responsibility live at different addresses, it is important for the adults to agree which schools they wish to apply for, prior to making the application.

-If multiple applications are received for the same child with conflicting address and/or preferences, or the School Admissions team is made aware of a dispute between two parents, all applications will be placed on hold and will not be processed until:
+If multiple applications are received for the same child with conflicting address and/or preferences, or if the School Admissions team is made aware of a dispute between two parents, all applications will be placed on hold and will not be processed until: